 The great news is that Kegels can help to strengthen the pelvic floor muscles for better support of the pelvic organs and reduction of prolapse.
 Low levels of prolapse can be completely cured, and moderate levels of prolapse can be reduced to the point where they do not interfere with daily life activities.

 Well, those are 7 of the many benefits women get from doing Kegel exercises.
-If you interested in learning more about how to do a proper Kegel or some of the products we carry at Intimate Rose be sure to check out our blog and store!
+If you interested in learning more about how proper Kegels for women should be done or some of the products we carry at Intimate Rose be sure to check out our blog and store!